-Some people who are lonely or shy or struggling with social situations also feel depressed.
+Some people who are lonely, shy, or socially awkward also feel depressed.
 This article will give a brief overview of depression, and then focus on how it affects socializing.
-If you have more severe depression you may need to see a doctor or a therapist to get additional support.
+Of course, this is a big topic, so it won't cover everything.
+If you have more severe depression you'll likely need to see a doctor or a therapist to get additional support.

 Causes of depression

 Some depression truly seems to come out of nowhere.
 Someone with it honestly can't come up with a reason they may feel that way.
 These cases can have a biological or genetic cause.
 The root of the issue may also be unconscious.

 More often depression develops in response to legitimate problems in a person's life.
 If someone has real issues they're struggling with it's only reasonable they might become sad and hopeless in the face of them.
 Also, if someone's going through a naturally stressful transition (e.g., moving cities, starting college, ending a relationship) they may become down temporarily and then start to feel better as they adjust to their new circumstances.

 When someone is depressed, and they're also struggling socially, there are a few basic background stories they can have:

 - Some people's depression seems to be a direct result of their social problems.
 They were fine before, but have become dejected and pessimistic due to being isolated, rejected, or too scared to try to connect with others.